gvwilson/thirdbit/src/fiction/in-heck/index.md

 She held her breath until it added `how hide`

 She held out the discombobulator.
-The cleaning bot rolled forward, for all the world as if it was sniffing the small device.
+The cleaning bot rolled forward as if to sniff the small device.
 `not understand`

 "I've already tested it,"